In Depth: Cheers and Fears in $283 Billion Bank-Tech Lending Tie-Up

 People warning of the risks of the joint lending business see danger lying in the cracks in risk control.

-A 2017 policy regulating the consumer loan business required banks to take full charge of risk control over lending in partnership with internet platforms and barred platforms from providing guaranteed returns to banks.
+A 2017 policy regulating the consumer loan business required banks to take full charge of risk control in partnership with internet platforms and barred platforms from providing guaranteed returns to banks.